Scalia Law School

 The previous logo was designed for the web; therefore, it was not scalable for other media.

-The new logo has to be modern and flexible.
-I took out the shield and drop shadows to focus on the typography.
-As demonstrated below, the new logo can be used in various situations and applications.
+The new logo is modern and flexible.
+As demonstrated below, it can be used in various situations and applications.

 Since Myriad Pro has been chosen as the university’s primary typeface, we adapted it for the law school.
-With its extensive font family, Myriad Pro, designed by the Adobe type designers (Robert Slimbach, Carol Twombly with Fred Brady and Christopher Slye), can be used in any circumstance.
+With its extensive family, Myriad Pro can be used in any circumstance.

-As an in-house web designer and developer, I am in charged of every aspect of the Scalia Law School’s web presence.
-From responsive design to front-end development to CMS customization, I have the responsibility to improve the site’s performance and enhance the user experience.
+As director of design and web services, I am in charge of every aspect of the Scalia Law School’s web presence.
+From responsive design to front-end development to CMS customization, I have the responsibility to improve the site’s performance and to enhance the user experience.

-In the latest redesign, I worked closely with the senior associate dean, associate dean for library & technology, associate dean for admissions & enrollment management to support the dean’s vision: Learn.
+In the latest redesign, I worked closely with the deans to support the school’s new vision: Learn.
 Challenge.
 Lead.

-To strengthened the message, I incorporated larger type, richer colors, and bolder visual elements.
-For typography, Myriad Pro is the only typeface chosen, but its extensive family gave the design tremendous flexibilities.
-The editorial pages (location, faculty, community, and careers), for example, use heavy weight to integrate typography with photography.
+To strengthen the brand, I incorporated larger type, richer colors, and bolder visual elements.
+The editorial pages (location, faculty, community, and careers), for example, use heavy weights and colors to integrate typography with photography.

-In addition to the website, I took the lead on designing promotional materials including e-newsletters, print banners, and marketing campaigns.
+In addition to the website, I took the lead on designing promotional materials including e-newsletters, printed banners, and marketing campaigns.
 I had the pleasure of designing the tagline.

-The tagline sets in Myriad Pro Black Condensed.
-“Learn” sets in white because white associates with pure.
+The tagline—“Learn.
+Challenge.
+Lead.”—is set in Myriad Pro Black Condensed for maximum impact.
+For color choices, white was selected for “Learn” because white associates with pure.
 When students come to Scalia Law School their minds are pure and ready to learn.
-“Challenge” sets in orange because the bright color radiates energy and stimulation.
-Students are here to learn to to challenge.
-“Lead” sets in gold because it is the color of success, achievement, and triumph.
-Students will ready to lead once they go into the real world.
+Orange was selected for “Challenge” because the bright color radiates energy and stimulation.
+Students are here to learn and to challenge.
+Gold was selected for “Lead” because it is the color of success, achievement, and triumph.
+Students will be ready to lead once they go into the real world.

-These retractable banner stands were designed to be displayed throughout the school building for inspiring quotes for special events.
+These retractable banner stands were designed to display throughout the building.

 Associate Dean, Library & Technology at Antonin Scalia Law School, Deborah M. Keene:

-Donny recently redesigned the Scalia Law School’s homepage.
+Donny recently redesigned the Scalia Law School’s website.
 He gave it a more open, fresh, and contemporary look.
 Everyone at Scalia Law is impressed with the results, and we believe that the new design better reflects the image of a modern, up-and-coming law school.
 Donny is a very talented designer who is easy to work with.
 He listens to our needs and finds the right solutions for us.
-He has also designed a striking new site for one of our high-profile faculty members, and we are recommending his services to other members of the Scalia Law community.
 We look forward to continuing to work with Donny in the future.